Nairo Quintana: 2013 season

 In 2013, Quintana won stage 3 of the Volta a Catalunya, and the following month, he won the queen stage of the Tour of the Basque Country by sprinting to victory after the final climb in Eibar–Arrate, two seconds before a group of six fellow overall contenders.
 Quintana took the overall win in the final time trial by finishing second behind Tony Martin, gaining enough time over 's Sergio Henao to take the leader's jersey from him.

 At the Tour de France, Quintana attacked on the Col de Pailheres during Stage 8 and became the first man to cross the highest pass that year.
 He was later overtaken, on the stage's penultimate climb, by race favourite Chris Froome.
 Quintana nonetheless took the lead of the young rider classification and received the award for that stage's most aggressive rider.
 On stage 15 to Mont Ventoux, Quintana again attacked early on and only the race leader Froome was able to match him, eventually dropping him in the final 2 km of the climb after they had raced up much of it together.
 As a result, Quintana was able to advance to sixth place in the overall standings.
-Stage 18 for the first time including doing the famous and iconic Alpe d'Huez climb twice.
+Stage 18 for the first time included doing the famous and iconic Alpe d'Huez climb twice.
 Quintana's 4th-place finish on stage 18 – including two ascents of the climb to Alpe d'Huez – moved him into 3rd place in the overall standings.
 In stage 20, he attacked Froome, riding away from him in the last kilometre during the climb to Annecy-Semnoz.
 Quintana won the stage over Joaquim Rodríguez and Froome, moving securely into second place overall where he finished the Tour.
 He also won the young rider classification and the mountains classification.
 His second place in the general classification was the best result for a Colombian or Latin-American rider in the Tour de France, and the first Tour debutant to finish on the podium since Jan Ullrich in 1996.
 After the Tour, Quintana went on to win the Vuelta a Burgos, where he won stage 5 of the race after dropping Vincenzo Nibali on the final climb.